 Citric Acid is a naturally occurring tricarboxylic acid commonly found in plants and animals.
 In its pure form, it is a colorless compound readily soluble in water.
 Citric acid can be obtained from natural sources (e.g. lemon, lime and orange) and synthetically produced either via chemical reaction or microbial fermentation.
 Large-volume industrial production of Citric Acid, however, is based almost exclusively on microbial fermentation of carbohydrate substrate, in which a strain of Aspergillus niger is employed to convert sugar to citric acid.

-Intratec offers professional, easy-to-understand reports examining Citric Acid production.
+Intratec offers professional, easy-to-understand reports examining Citric Acid production costs.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
-All reports are based on the most recent economic data available (Q2 2019).
+All reports are based on the most recent economic data available (Q2 2023).